 The exchange of information under FATCA and CRS is typically achieved by requiring local country Financial Institutions (as defined) to provide information on in-scope Account Holders to their local country tax authority (however this process can differ across countries).
 The local country tax authority in turn exchanges information on such Account Holders with the tax authorities in each relevant foreign jurisdiction, provided that the foreign jurisdiction has signed up to the applicable FATCA/CRS regime.

 The Foreign Account Tax Compliance Act (“FATCA”) requires Financial Institutions to register and report information on accounts held by Specified US Persons and certain US controlled foreign entities.

-It is critical for Irish tax resident entities and Irish branches of foreign entities to determine whether or not they are classified as Reporting Irish Financial Institutions under Ireland’s IGA with potential registration and reporting obligations.
+Ireland signed an Intergovernmental Agreement (“IGA”) with the US to govern FATCA, which was implemented via domestic Irish legislation.
+Accordingly, it is critical for Irish tax resident entities and Irish branches of foreign entities to determine whether or not they are classified as Reporting Irish Financial Institutions under Ireland’s IGA with registration and reporting obligations.

 Even if an Irish entity has no US ownership and does not earn any US source income, it may still fall within scope based on the nature of its activities.
 Failure to comply can result in a 30% withholding tax penalty on certain US sources of income, along with local penalties.

 The Common Reporting Standard (“CRS”) is effectively a global version of FATCA introduced by the OECD which requires Financial Institutions to report information on accounts held by tax residents of Reportable Jurisdictions and certain entities controlled by such tax residents.
 To date, more than 100 jurisdictions have either signed up to CRS or publicly announced their intention to implement CRS.
 Therefore, the scope of reporting under CRS will be much more significant than under FATCA.